ihmcrobotics/mecano/README.md

 This library is under the license Apache 2.0.
 Consult the license file for more information.

 ### Compatibility
-This library is compatible with Java 8+.
+This library is compatible with Java 8+ and Gradle 4.10+.

 ### Dependency
 This library main source depends on the matrix library EJML [here](http://ejml.org/), Euclid Core [here](https://github.com/ihmcrobotics/euclid-core), and Euclid [here](https://github.com/ihmcrobotics/euclid).